2022 Insurance Regulatory Summit

 To review Michigan’s tax withholding guide providing the reporting requirements, please follow this link.

-Mississippi Adds 1099-NEC to Information Return Filing Requirements
+Mississippi Requires 1099-NEC to Information Return Filing Requirements for 2021

 As Mississippi requires 1099 reporting to be formatted using Publication 1220 specifications, there are no requirements or allocated field positions for state ID information.